 Snuff is any powder prepared for sniffing – the main use of the term being for powdered tobacco.

 Throughout European and colonial history in the 18th and 19th centuries the snuff box was a major, often bespoke, indispensable personal possession made in a variety of materials from gold and silver to tortoiseshell or horn.
 Snuff boxes were usually small enough to fit into a pocket in a person’s clothes.
+Small but sturdy, snuff boxes can still be found in excellent condition today, making them a valuable collectable.

 Jewellery boxes are receptacles with the specific function of holding items of jewellery.
 Such items are also referred to as jewellery caskets.